lucywoodman/the-happy-space-co/README.md

 ## Features

-The page consists of 4 pages and XXX features.
+The page consists of 4 pages and 10 features.

 ### 1. Logo and Navigation

 The logo and navigation are predictably at the top of every page.
 They're fully responsive, with the navigation menu switching to a "hamburger" on smaller screens.
-All top level pages are included, and the currently active page is highlighted.
+All pages are included, and the currently active page is highlighted.

 ![Logo and Navigation](docs/features/feature_logo-and-nav.png)